hack401/hack401-home/README.md

-# Upcoming Event on June 1, 2019
+# Upcoming Hackathon – June 1st!

 Spring is here, so let's have a hackathon!